 - Thousand Hills Café was voted Best in the North Shore (BONS) in both editors and readers’ choice for best coffee shop.

 - Awarded Non-Profit of the Year by Lynn Area Chamber of Commerce.

 The mission of the Haven Project is to equip and empower homeless unaccompanied youth by providing them with the support and resources to transition out of homelessness and lead independent lives.
 By identifying each client’s unique needs and circumstances, we are able to tailor an individualized plan for achieving success and stability.

 Indicators of success are:

-- Engage 100 young adults per year, which generally involves meeting and establishing relationships with 2 new young adults per week.
+- Engage over 200 young adults per year, which generally involves meeting and establishing relationships with 2-3 new young adults per week.
 Continuing weekly street outreach and attending community meetings with social service providers will help to make this possible.

 - Ensure that 100% of eligible youth have enrolled in Mass Health and/or SNAP food stamp benefits to receive necessary services.

 - Thorough volunteer involvement, provide over 1200 home cooked meals annually to our clients.

 - Offer engaging and beneficial programming at the drop-in center.
 Successful programming has been found to encourage 50% of youth to attend the drop-in center more than 5 times.